0atman/noboilerplate/scripts/16-rust-testing.md

 When used right, rust's built-in linter won't just make your code cleaner and more idiomatic, but with the unwrap_used warning, here, safer and more correct, too.

-The unwrap_used warning reminds you that while `.unwrap()`ing a result is fine for prototype code, you must not let it creep into your production code.
+The unwrap_used warning reminds you that while `.unwrap()`ing a result is fine for prototype code, you must not let it creep into production.

 In fact, I recommend in your CI pipeline, you configure this warning to be an error, and fail the build.
 Force you and your team to explain why they are so sure the result is safe, using the `.expect("reason")` method.